MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-onafterdocumentready-event.md

 #### *tableid*

-Specifies ID of the table for the view.
+Specifies the ID of the table for the view.

 #### *view*